bloodmc/GriefDefenderDoc/docs/wiki/advanced/Optimizations.md

 ### IMPORTANT
 :::: warning Warning
 These settings are tweaked for individual servers and may not work on yours.
 It is HIGHLY recommended to test these configs before using them in production.
+The blacklist system supports [`tags`](/wiki/basic/Tags.html)
 ::::

 ## Dino's Optimization